uclahs-cds/pipeline-call-mtSNV/README.md

 ### 1. Extract mtDNA with BAMQL

 BAMQL is a package or query language which the Boutros lab [published](https://doi.org/10.1186/s12859-016-1162-y) and is dedicated to extracting reads from BAM files.<sup>1-2</sup>

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)

-So once we have mitochondrial reads extracted we proceed to MtoolBox which can accept as input raw data or prealigned reads. <sup>3</sup>
+So once we have mitochondrial reads extracted we proceed to MtoolBox which can accept as input raw data or prealigned reads.<sup>3</sup>

 In both cases, reads are mapped/remapped by the mapExome.py script to a mitochondrial reference genome.
 The current pipeline uses the Reconstructed Sapiens Reference Sequence (RSRS).
-Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/)<sup>4</sup>
+Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/).<sup>4</sup>

 This step generates a dataset of reliable mitochondrial aligned reads.

 ### 3. Call mtSNV with mitoCaller

 While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 seperate copies.
 Moreover, mtDNA is circular and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
 This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional parameters.

-[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a is a script which uses a mitochondria specific algorithm to identify mtDNA variants. <sup>5-6</sup> Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306)
+[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondria specific algorithm to identify mtDNA variants.<sup>5-6</sup> Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306).

 ### 4. Convert mitoCaller output with Mito2VCF